xaix1999/bitburner/README.md

 V1.4.0 compatible

+8pW.js - 6.55 GB - Worker script for most of the computation needed to run 8plus.
+Has an odd behavior of not costing any ram while 8plus is running.
+Threaded performance increase.

-8plus.js - 8.15 GB - It's Back!
+8plus.js - 4.75 GB - It's Back!
 Started as a 1/1/1 hack/grow/weaken batch script, and was reduced to "multithreading" batches in order to stay under the 75k thread issue of my client locking up.
 "Improvement" over less8.
 Less8.js is a type of stepping stone until you are able to have 1024+ GB servers available to you, which is a requirement for 8plus.js to function correctly, lower than 1024 GB of ram will have reduced performance.

 corrupt.js - 249.6 / 63.6 / 17.1 GB per Source-File 4 level - Simple script to commit crimes in bitnodes that have less profitable hacking.